 to the driver of the boat during those times in which the gas engine is in operation.
 Each competitor is required to wear an U.S. Coast Guard approved personal floatation device during times the gas engine is in operation.
 Each boat must be equipped with an

 operable live well capable of maintaining a limit of fish alive during tournament hours.
 No beverages containing alcohol will be allowed on any boat associated with the tournament during tournament hours.
 No person who has the appearance of being under the influence of an intoxicant will be permitted to occupy any vessel associated with the tournament.
 Any violation of the above safety rules will be grounds for immediate disqualification.
 No canoes, kayaks, air boats, or pontoon boats allowed.
 No fishing from an elevated platform during tournament hours.

-POINTS: Points will be awarded as follows: Points will begin at 225 for 1st Place, 220 for 2nd Place, 215 for 3rd Place, 210 for Fourth Place and 200 for Fifth.
-Sixth Place and below will be set in 1 point intervals until the last team weighed.
+POINTS: Points will be awarded as follows: Points will begin at 200 with 1 point intervals until the last team weighed.
 The top 5 finishers from each event will receive two additional bonus points per place.
 All teams that do not weigh a bass will receive 10 points less than the last place team that weighed fish in that event.
 Points will be awarded only to teams that fish an event; if a team does not show up for that event, that team will not receive points.
 The end of season points champion(s) will get flight choice for the following year.

 CLASSIC QUALIFICATION: To qualify to fish the closed classic scheduled for May 2nd, 2020, the qualifying team’s registered boater must finish within the top 50% of all fishermen evidenced by the year to date points.
 Only those partners or alternates who fished

 during the year with the boater will be allowed into the classic to fish with the boater.
 In the absence of the registered boater, the partner may fish alone or with an alternate who fished as a team member during the series.
 The designated partner is determined